Program of Studies

 The focus of academics at Northwest Catholic is on college preparation.
 Our hallmark is the personal attention given to each and every student.
 Our student-faculty ratio is 12:1, and the average class size is 18 (many are smaller).
 More than 75% of our teachers hold Master's degrees; one has a J.D., and two have Ph.Ds.

 Students must complete 22 credits to graduate; beginning with the Class of '14, the requirement is 24 credits.
 Our Program of Studies includes an extensive list of Honors classes, as well as 15 Advanced Placement classes.
-Of the 163 students in the Class of ’12, 99% are college bound, headed to schools like Boston College, Colgate, Cornell, NYU, Trinity, Tufts, and UConn, to name just a few.
-Click here for a complete list of the colleges and universities to which Northwest Catholic graduates were accepted, and here for the list of the members of the Class of '11.
+Of the 169 students in the Class of ’13, 99% are college bound, headed to schools like Boston College, Colgate, Cornell, NYU, Trinity, Tufts, and UConn, to name just a few.
+Click here for a complete list of the colleges and universities to which Northwest Catholic graduates were accepted.

 High-achieving students may earn a spot on the Northwest Catholic honor roll at the end of each quarter.
 To achieve First Honors, students must have a GPA of 3.67 or higher; for Second Honors, it must be 3.33 or higher; and for Honorable Mention, students must have no grade lower than a B-.
 Each fall and spring, the school hosts an Honors Breakfast, featuring a guest speaker, to which students with a 3.67 GPA for the semester are invited.